What do doctors, nurses, paramedics, police officers and fire-fighting staff all have in common?

 Lavender, passionflower, hops, orange blossom, Scot’s pine, camomile and peppermint all claim to promote sleep.
 And milky nighttime drinks really do help bring on rest.

 6) Keep cool

 Maximum sleepiness occurs when your biological clock temperature is at its lowest.
 Ensure your duvet compliments the ideal sleeping temperature for you.
 If you are too cold or too warm, restful sleep will be difficult to achieve.

 If you work rotating shifts, ask your manager to schedule succeeding shifts so that a new shift starts later than the last one.
 If you’ve just finished a 3pm to 11pm shift, for example, you’ll be more alert and sleep better if the next shift you work is 11pm to 7am.

 8) Discuss your sleep needs with your kids

-Tell them that you are working hard and sometimes work nights and ask them not come into your room unless it’s an emergency.
+Tell them that you are working hard and sometimes work nights and ask them not to come into your room unless it’s an emergency.
 And be sure to specify precisely what is – and what is not – an emergency.

 9) Nightcap?
-Make yours a water
+After an NHS night shift, make yours a water

 Although alcohol may seem to relax you so you can get to sleep quicker, what it actually does is disrupt your sleep later in the night.
 As a result, you get less sleep and sleep that’s less than refreshing.